 What Is Ghost Mannequin Photography?

-- Easy to set up with minimal cheap props
+- Easy setup with basic studio props

 Disadvantages

-- Higher post-production cost
+- Higher post-production costs and skills

-- Not ideal for luxury products
+- Not ideal for all product types or luxury items

 What Is Flat Lay Photography?

-- Works well for detail-oriented shooting
+- Perfect for detail-oriented imagery

-- Showcases patterns and textures beautifully
+- Highlights textures and prints beautifully

-- Allows for creative styling with complementary props
+- Allows creative styling with diverse props

-- Offers a lot of creativity and experimentation
+- Ample room for creativity and experimentation

 Disadvantages

-- Difficult to showcase large items
+- Difficult to capture large products artistically

 Ghost Mannequin vs. Flat Lay: A Comparison

-Specifications | Ghost Mannequin | Flat Lay |
+| Factor | Ghost Mannequin Photography | Flat Lay Photography |

-Props | No needed | Creative props |
+| Props Needed | Minimal or none | Creative props encouraged |

 Product View